dd-hebert/uv_pro/README.md

 Command Line Arguments
 ----------------------
 #### ``-p``, ``--path`` : string, required
-The path to the UV-Vis data, either a .KD file or a folder (.csv format).
-You can use a path relative to the current working directory, an absolute path, or a path relative to the root directory (if one has been set).
+The path to the UV-Vis data, either a .KD file or a folder (with .csv files).
+You have three options for specifying the path: you can use a path relative to your current working directory, an absolute path, or a path relative to the root directory (if one has been set).

 ___